 A doctor can see on average 4 patients in surgery in the time it takes for every home visit.
 For this reason we ask our patients to come to the surgery if at all possible.

-• The easiest way to order a prescription is electronically via the patient access app if you are registered for this service or the NHS App.
+The easiest way to order a prescription is electronically via the NHS App.
 If you are unsure how to use the NHS App go to www.nhs.uk/nhs-app/ for support and instructions on how to get set up.

 Our receptionists will then arrange a new patient check.
 Please let us know if you have any information or communication needs.
 At your new patient check we will ensure that any required tests are up to date and that we have an accurate note of any repeat medication you may be taking.